cs0320-s24/mock-emonch-b3nkang/README.md

 _(state all of your sources of collaboration past your project partner.
 Please refer to the course's collaboration policy for any further questions.)_

 None on Ben's end, other than using EdStem and lecture/gearup/course content.
+None on Enno's end either, other than using EdStem and lecture/gearup/ course content.